nawafAlsaadi/DevBuddy/AutoCRUD.Presentation/README.md

 - `--rootPath` (optional): The root folder where files will be generated.
 Defaults to the current directory.

-- `--config` (required): Path to a configuration file for custom settings (e.g., paths and default templates).
+- `--config` (optional): Path to a configuration file for custom settings ().
   **Example:** `--config ./config.json`.

 ## Configuration File: `config.json`
-The `config.json` file plays a crucial role in the DevBuddy tool by defining the templates and settings used for code generation.
-This configuration ensures that the tool generates code that is tailored to the specific architecture and naming conventions of your project.
-Explore the configuration file at [Here](https://github.com/nawafAlsaadi/DevBuddy/blob/main/config.json), where you are welcome to view and adjust it to better align with your specific needs.
+The `config.json` file is crucial for DevBuddy, defining templates and parameters for code generation.
+By default, the tool employs a pre-configured config.json.
+For projects with unique needs or architectures that differ from the default setup, you can customize this file to fit your specifications.
+Adjust and tailor the configuration by exploring it on GitHub to ensure it aligns perfectly with your project's demands.
+View the default configuration  [Here](https://github.com/nawafAlsaadi/DevBuddy/blob/main/config.json).

 ### Structure:
 - **TemplateCategories**: An array of different templates that AutoCRUD can generate.
 Each category is specified with attributes and a template information block that includes the project layer, subfolder path, and filename pattern.